0cjs/sedoc/app/gitlab.md

         https://gitlab.example.com/api/v4/projects

 HTTP query parameters can be used to pass additional arguments to API calls.
+Calls that use POST/PUT/PATCH support params in the request body with with `Content-Type`s `application/x-www-form-urlencoded`, `multipart/form-data`, `application/json`.

-For almost all API calls that produce a list of results the results are paginated.
-The `per_page` parameter specifies the number of results per page (default 20, max 100) and `page` specifies which page to show (default 1, the first page).
+API calls that produce a list of results are paginated.
+The `per_page` parameter specifies the number of results per page (default 20, max
+100) and `page` specifies which page to show (default 1, the first page).

+Various [status codes][api-statuscodes] are returned based on the request result.

 ### Libraries and CLI Tools